MDF vs Particle Board: Which One Should You Choose?

 MDF is an engineered wood made with wood fiber.
 The fibers are stuck together with glue and put into a hot machine.

-The end result is a strong dense material with a smooth surface that’s great for painting and cutting out designs.
+The result is a strong dense material with a smooth surface that’s great for painting and cutting out designs.

 Particle board is made from waste wood products like sawdust and resin.